Your Complete Guide To An Ethical Experience Hiking Acatengango

 is the Acatenango volcano hike difficult

-Calen looking at Fuego from basecamp
+Calen looking at a resting Fuego from basecamp

 If you decide to load up on snacks ahead of time that will cost you some pocket change, but the meals served through Wicho & Charlie’s were delicious, nutritious, and filling.
 You are also able to take some bread, fruit, and even create your own granola in the morning at the Wicho & Charlie’s station for free before heading out.
 I personally did not feel like brining my own extra snacks was needed!

-Gear Required For Hiking An Active Volcano
+Gear Required For Hiking Acatenango

-If you have hiking shoes bring them because you’re going to need them.
+If you have hiking shoes bring them with you because you’re going to need them.
 Wicho & Charlie’s only has a few different sizes of hiking shoes and boots to rent out, so don’t depend on them for your hiking boot needs.
 Many folks, like myself, did the hike in normal sneakers but probably suffered a bit from that decision.
 In addition to that, bring any camera gear that you have and an extra battery pack if possible.
 There are no charging stations at basecamp.
 And don’t forget your own toilet paper and change of under layers!

 Gear rental spot and price list at Wicho & Charlie’s